prathameshbarapatre5/prathameshbarapatre5/README.md

 # 👋 Hello, I'm Prathmesh Barapatre

-**Robotics Engineer | Space Ambassador | AI & Computer Vision Researcher**
+**Robotics Engineer | Space Ambassador | Robotics & Space Researcher**

-I am a Mechatronics Engineer passionate about bridging the gap between hardware and intelligence for the next frontier of exploration.
+I am a Robotics Engineer passionate about bridging the gap between hardware and intelligence for the next frontier of exploration.
 Currently, I am advancing my expertise in AI and Robotics, with a specific focus on how machines "see" and interact with extreme environments.

 ---